Academic Catalog

 • Advertising, Public Relations, and Marketing Communications - B.S.

-• Communications Management and Design - B.S.
+• Communications Strategy and Design - B.S.

 • Minors in:

-• Communications Management and Design
+• Communications Strategy and Design

 • Advertising, Public Relations, and Marketing Communications